 Here are some areas investors can key into in the oil and gas sector

 - Development of local alternatives for imported items such as medium pressure valves, pumps, shallow drilling equipment, drilling mud, bits fittings, drilling cement, detonators, steel castings, magnetic tapes, and more.

 - Domestic Production and marketing of Liquefied Petroleum Gas (LPG)

-- Establishing industries to produce chemicals and Solvents from natural gas, such as Chlorinated methane, Formaldehyde and others
+- Establishing industries to produce chemicals and Solvents from natural gas, such as Chlorinated methane, Formaldehyde, and others

 There are many investment opportunities in the Oil and Gas sector in Tanzania.

 Apart from oil, Tanzania is blessed with very numerous natural resources that is been given much attention.
-An investment in this areas can be very lucrative for a determined investor.
+An investment in these areas can be very lucrative for a determined investor.